Causal Inference for Social Impact Lab

 The Lab is led by 2018-19 CASBS fellow Jake Bowers, 2017-18 CASBS fellow Carrie Cihak, and CASBS program director Betsy Rajala.

 CISIL has received funding from SAGE Publishing, the Knight Foundation, and the Alfred P. Sloan Foundation.

 For more information, please contact CASBS program director Betsy Rajala

 The Causal Inference for Social Impact Lab (CISIL) at the Center for Advanced Study in the Behavioral Sciences (CASBS) invites applications from teams interested in participating in the CISIL data challenge.

-The data challenge questions are generated by King County policymakers and are typical of the kinds of questions in evidence-informed public policy evaluations that are growing in prevalence in the USA and around the world.
+- The data challenge questions are generated by King County policymakers and are typical of the kinds of questions in evidence-inform3ed public policy evaluations that are growing in prevalence in the USA and around the world.